awsdocs/aws-dms-step-by-step/doc_source/chap-on-premoracle2aurora.quickstart.md

 Following are some things to consider when launching your Aurora MySQL instance:
 + For best results, we recommend that you locate your Aurora MySQL instance and your replication instance in the same VPC and, if possible, the same Availability Zone\.
-+ We recommend that you create a separate account with minimal privileges for migrating your data\.
-The AWS DMS account needs the following privileges on all databases to which data is being migrated\.
++ We recommend that you create a separate user with minimal privileges for migrating your data\.
+The AWS DMS user needs the following privileges on all databases to which data is being migrated\.

   ```
   ALTER, CREATE, DROP, INDEX, INSERT, UPDATE, DELETE, SELECT
   ```

-  Additionally, AWS DMS needs complete access to the awsdms\_control database\.
+  Additionally, AWS DMS needs complete access to the `awsdms_control` database\.
 This database holds information required by AWS DMS specific to the migration\.
 To provide access, run the following command\.

   ```
   ALL PRIVILEGES ON awsdms_control.* TO 'dms_user'